REPRODUCTION -1

 REPRODUCTIVE SYSTEM IN MAMMALS

-1. IN MAN/MALE REPRODUCTIVE SYTEM
+1. IN MAN/MALE REPRODUCTIVE SYSTEM

 PENIS